AgrDataSci/documentation/docs/02-planning/checklist.md

 This table can be used as a checklist while planning a tricot experiment.
 <a href={useBaseUrl('/pdfs/tricot_trial_checklist.pdf')} target="_blank" rel="noopener noreferrer">
-  Click here to open Checklist in PDF format for easy printing
+  Click here to open the checklist in PDF format for easy printing
 </a>